mkalvas/aoc/src/2020/19/other-versions.md

-# Other attempts at day 19
+# Other versions of day 2020 day 19

 ## Attempt 1: Missing something